kylebrowning/services/README.txt

 Documentation files
 ===================
-services.authentication.api.php -- hooks related to authentication plugins services.servers.api.php -- servers definition hooks
-services.services.api.php -- definition of new services
+You can find these files in /docs folder. services.authentication.api.php -- hooks related to authentication plugins services.servers.api.php -- servers definition hooks services.services.api.php -- definition of new services services.versions.api.php -- how to write versioned resources